Documentation Index

 Naming your table

 When you create a table, a title field appears at the top of the workspace.
 Click it to type your table name.
 A good table name describes the research question — it helps you identify the table later when you have multiple tables.
+Examples of good table names:- “European AI startups founded in 2025”

 - “Best laptop models under $1000”